deepbsd/deepbsd.github.io/_posts/2019-11-01-Migrating_Antergos_to_Arch_Linux.markdown

 Since the Antergos project eneded, those of us who have loved Antergos have been sad.

-And there was Antergos forum post about future updates magically updating or migrating Antergos installations to Arch Linux installations.
-Well, that may not have happened to so magically, and I guess no one every really promised us Linux magic, especially with an Arch related distro, so we have to spin up our own magic I guess.
+And there was an Antergos forum post about future updates magically updating or migrating Antergos installations to Arch Linux installations.
+Well, that may not have happened so magically, and I guess no one ever really promised us Linux magic, especially with an Arch related distro, so we have to spin up our own magic I guess.
 Hopefully, this article can provide a bit of that.